tailcallhq/tailcallhq.github.io/docs/conventions.md

 ---
-title: Naming Conventions
+title: Mastering Naming Conventions in GraphQL Schema with Tailcall
 description: Enhance your understanding of naming and casing conventions for GraphQL schema to ensure clarity and consistency in your schema design using Tailcall.
+Learn best practices for naming to maintain a well-structured and readable GraphQL schema.
+slug: graphql-naming-conventions-tailcall
 ---

 ## General Naming Principles